xizon/Uix-Page-Builder/readme.txt

 Uix Page Builder is a design system that it is simple content creation interface.
 The currently available default elements: `parallax`, `google maps`,  `pricing table`, `features boxes`, `testimonials carousel`, `team`, `list of clients`, `accordion`, `tabs`, `author card`, `contact form` and `portfolio`.
 To be continued.

-You may add a new page with Uix Page Builder to your WordPress site, find the <strong>Pages</strong> menu in the WordPress Dashboard Navigation menu.
+You could add a new page with Uix Page Builder to your WordPress site, find the <strong>Pages</strong> menu in the WordPress Dashboard Navigation menu.
 Click <strong>Add new</strong>.
 The <strong>"Uix Page Builder Attributes"</strong> section applies page builder templates to your new page.

 https://www.youtube.com/watch?v=uceBXY-45V4